RicardoATB/plot-vertices-position/README.md

 **Description**: Calculate position (X,Y) and plot graphical representation of components placed at the vertices of a geometric shape.

+**Motivation**: As my PCB software didn't have the feature of placing elements equally spaced in a circle, I created my solution.

 **Input example**: `./plot-vertices.py --vertices 8 --width 3 --height 5 --diameter 50 --flat no --output vertices.txt`

 **Output**: